KG07/mathematical-base-defense/README.md

 ## Special Thanks

-[Phat Lorthammakun](https://github.com/VenusClietnt) for contributing and being Mathematical Base Defense's mascot.
+[Phat Lorthammakun](https://github.com/VenusClietnt) for helping us type our school's name and being Mathematical Base Defense's mascot.
+(NOTE: HE IS NOT A DEV!)